btruemn/foundryvtt-rasberry-pi-4/README.md

 ```
 *Note: if you need to run FoundryVTT on a different port, change the published port to the desired port.
 No need to change the target port.
 The `target` is the port inside the container, the `published` is the publicly exposed port.*

-8. Now you should be able to start the contianer and see FoundryVTT running at localhost:30000 and at your.hostname.com:
+8. Now you should be able to start the contianer and see FoundryVTT running at http://localhost:30000 and at http://your.hostname.com:
 ```
 docker-compose up -d
 ```
 Check that your container is running using `docker container ls`, view the container logs using `docker logs foundry`.
 If needed you can stop the container `docker stop foundry`, remove it `docker rm foundry`, and run it again after making any necessary changes to your docker compose file `docker-compose up -d`.
+Alternately, `docker-compose down` will stop all containers and removes containers, networks, volumes, and images created by the previous `docker-compose up` in a single command.

 9. Now it's time to setup HTTPS for your domain.
 Create SSL certificates using Certbot.
 Follow the instructions [here](https://certbot.eff.org/lets-encrypt/debianbuster-nginx).
 10. Update the nginx config file to use port 443 and the SSL certificates you created.
-Again, make sure to replace `your.hostname.com`: `nano
+Again, make sure to replace `your.hostname.com`: `sudo nano /etc/nginx/sites-available/your.hostname.com`
 ```
 # the filename needs to be "your.hostname.com"